 - Conduct a six-week pilot study to investigate the promise of the intervention in cultivating preschoolers’ CL and narrative competence

-Findings from this educational research and development project will provide:
+Findings from this educational research and development project will provide the following:

 - New insights into how to increase the number and diversity of children who are computationally literate and who may develop an interest in computing later in their education

-- Developmentally appropriate learning resources for young children, helping to set a standard for high-quality, research-based approaches to preschool computational literacy
+- Developmentally appropriate learning resources for young children, helping to set a standard for high-quality, research-based approaches to preschool CL

 WGBH Educational Foundation